front name sign

 Welcome to First UU RVA

 We’re located in Richmond, Virginia on the edge of the Carillon neighborhood.
 We are an open, welcoming informed, collaborative interfaith congregation involved in social justice.
+The church building itself is an example of brutalist architecture.

 Membership